catnipsta/tappa/README.md

 # tappa
-Simple rhythm game for the UNIX terminal.
+Scrolling rhythm game for the UNIX terminal.

 ## Install
 ```